Spirit AeroSystems Holdings, Inc.

 Attention investors who purchased shares of Spirit AeroSystems Holdings, Inc. between October 31, 2019 and January 29, 2020:

-If you purchased shares of Spirit during the Class Period, or purchased shares prior to the Class Period and still hold Spirit, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Seth D. Rigrodsky or Timothy J. MacFall toll free at (888) 969-4242, by e-mail at firstname.lastname@example.org.
+If you purchased shares of Spirit during the Class Period, or purchased shares prior to the Class Period and still hold Spirit, and wish to discuss this action, or have any questions concerning this notice or your rights, please contact Seth D. Rigrodsky or Timothy J. MacFall toll free at (888) 969-4242 or, by e-mail at email@example.com.

 According to the Complaint, in December 2019, Spirit AeroSystems commenced a review of its accounting process compliance and determined that it did not comply with established accounting processes related to certain potential contingent liabilities.
 Then, on January 30, 2019, Spirit AeroSystems announced the resignations of both its Chief Financial Officer and Principal Accounting Officer for failure to comply with accounting rules on contingencies.